 The mother and talented actress seems to be doing better than ever.

 “I’m fine, I’m blessed, I’m great.
-I’m doing excellent,” Campbell, told the Tom Joyner Morning Show in 2016.
+I’m doing excellent,” Campbell said in a radio interview.
 “Things have been really, really good.
 They’ve all turned around.
 I’ve been blessed enough to get my own place.
 I’ve been spending time with my family.
 I’ve been in good health.
 I’ve just been counting my blessings.
 I’ve been attending church and going to meetings.
 I’ve been keeping my place clean, I’ve been driving and I’ve been doing some things in the entertainment industry.”

 Since then, she’s been off the radar for years but then suddenly reappeared on social media in 2024 looking better than ever.
 Now armed with what seems like a new lease on life, she’s been posting and sharing stories of her life full of energy and love.